xiaoiver/infinite-canvas-tutorial/packages/site/docs/guide/lesson-018.md

 It's worth mentioning that A-Frame is a well-known Three.js framework with an impressive declarative ECS usage.
 In game engines, ECS is used more widely, such as [ECS for Unity] and [Bevy ECS], which we're primarily referencing in our implementation.

-Starting in this lesson, we will implement the following two npm packages:

--   [@infinite-canvas-tutorial/ecs] Implements ECS with [Becsy].
--   [@infinite-canvas-tutorial/webcomponents] Implements UIs based on [Spectrum].

 ## What is ECS architecture {#what-is-ecs}